Rajesh-Detroja/SAS-Chimeras/README.md

-# SAS-Chimeras
-Identification human Sense-Antisense (SAS) chimeric sequences
+Following steps has been performed to identify human Sense-Antisense (SAS) chimeric sequences